Ashi190/ticket_webapp/README.md

 Enable Firebase Authentication with the required sign-in method (e.g., Email/Password).
 Copy the Firebase configuration and place it in a .env file in your project.

+4. Run the Development Server:

+Start the server by running:
+npm start

 Project Structure
 ticket_webapp/
 ├── public/                # Static files